 Now you know what problem you want to solve, it’s time to figure out how you plan on solving it.
 As you know, there are many ways to solve a problem.Startups are like oranges, there are many ways to peel them Click To Tweet

 When we take on a new partner (aka customer), we undertake a Problem Solution Analysis Workshop.
 We interrogate the founders of the business to find out if their proposed solution is solving a real world problem in the most efficient way.
+It’s a great way to really drill down and get to grips with the core beating heart of why the business exists from a user’s perspective.

 For the sake of clarity I have included one of our agendas for this workshop below.